wanted-cloud/terraform-azure-function-app/README.md

 <!-- BEGIN_TF_DOCS -->
-# wanted-cloud/terraform-module-template
+# wanted-cloud/terraform-azure-function-app

-This repository represents a template for a Terraform building block module as we think it should be done, so it's for sure opinionated but in our eyes simple and powerful.
-Feel free to use or contribute.
+Terraform building block module for setup and creation of Azure Function Application.

 ## Table of contents